 Make homemade raspberry sauce (aka raspberry coulis) for your desserts or breakfast using fresh raspberries with this simple 4-ingredient recipe.
-When raspberries aren’t in season, you can use frozen raspberries instead.
+When raspberries aren’t in season, you can use frozen raspberries.
+If you’re looking to fill a layer cake, use my thick raspberry cake filling instead.

 This raspberry dessert sauce is wonderful to have on hand, because you can use it to finish so many recipes, like cheesecake, brownies, pound cake, lemon cupcakes, or chocolate mousse pie.
 A homemade raspberry sauce can even turn a simple bowl of vanilla ice cream into a guest-worthy dessert.
 And don’t forget breakfast like pancakes, waffles, oatmeal, or yogurt!